-COMX 102 Interprsnl Skills in Workplace
+COMX 102 Interpersonal Skills in the Workplace

 This course covers the basic elements of communication in the business environment, including listening, speaking, and reading.
 It also looks at the importance of nonverbal communication, ethics, and professional courtesy.
 It discusses the importance of internal skills within the business and external skills with customers.
 Skills of the employment process are also included.